Lead with Relevant Results in Your Executive Resume

 Situation-Action-Result Brainstorming

-Action: Conducted RFP for new SAAS inventory management platforms that would run more efficiently and be more cost-effective.
+Action: Conducted RFP for new SaaS inventory management platforms that would run more efficiently and be more cost-effective.
 Evaluated 6 potential vendors.
-Presented to Board with final selection.
+Presented findings to the board with recommendations.

-Result: Negotiated new vendor on a 3-year contract, resulting in an increase of $17M in sales over those first 3 initial years, saving 25% of fee for a multi-year contract.
+Result: Negotiated new vendor on a 3-year contract, resulting in an increase of $17M in sales over those first 3 initial years, saving 25% of fee for a multi-year contract and improving product visibility for users.

-To work the above details into a suitable front-loaded statement for your resume, first determine what is the key skill and metric in that scenario that would matter to your target employer, and then start writing with the result first.
+To work the above details into a suitable front-loaded statement for your resume, first determine what key skill and metric in that scenario would matter most to your target employer, and then start writing with the result, as shown below.

-• Negotiated 25% cost saving with new SAAS inventory management platform with a multi-year deal to replace existing outdated and costly system.
+- Negotiated 25% cost savings on new multi-year SaaS inventory management platform deal, replacing existing outdated and costly system.

-Leading with relevant results helps you to create a powerful story about what you have accomplished in your career.
-Keep these details front and centre, right where the reader can’t miss them.
-The only question they will have at the end is “When can I talk to this person?”
+Leading with relevant results helps you create a powerful story about what you have accomplished in your career.
+Keeping these details front and center ensures the reader can’t miss them.
+The only question a reader should have is, “When can I talk to this person?”